How to Lower High Lymphocytes

 You may also want to increase your intake of vitamin C foods including citric fruits, bell peppers and broccoli.
 Vitamin C is an essential vitamin highly associated with a stronger immune system and infection prevention.

 Consider adding some light exercise that is gentle on your body to your routine.
 You don’t want to fatigue your immune system but just provide it with a quick energy boost.
 Just a simple walk around the block or a gentle Yoga class will make the difference.

 If you are able to go outside you may also benefit from getting some natural vitamin D from sunlight.
 Many people are deficient in vitamin D and are missing out on the incredible health benefits it brings.
 Vitamin D is essential for bone health and it is associated with a lower chance of heart disease, lower risk of autoimmune disorders and lower rates of depression.

 Finally, you must give your body some rest and make sure that you are sleeping enough.
 One of the reasons why we catch infections is because stress tends to compromise the immune system.
 Sleep is often the first thing placed in the back burner and one that needs more attention.

 It is recommended that adults sleep at least 8 hours per night.
 Sleep deprivation starts to compromise the immune system by affecting many other normal bodily processes.
 If you are finding it hard to sleep you may benefit from taking a magnesium supplement.

-If you want to read similar articles to How to Lower High Lymphocytes, we recommend you visit our Diseases & secondary effects category.
+If you'd like to read similar articles to How to Lower High Lymphocytes, we recommend you browse around our Diseases & secondary effects category.